Empress Yang (Song dynasty): Consolidation of power

-While Empress Yang enjoyed political favour, she made a point of acting with self restraint on a number of occasions, seemingly to avoid negative comparisons with previous Song Empress Liu E, as well as Wu Zetian of the Tang Dynasty.
+Although Empress Yang enjoyed political favour, she made a point of acting with self restraint on a number of occasions, seemingly to avoid negative comparisons with previous Song Empress Liu E, as well as Wu Zetian of the Tang Dynasty.
 Nonetheless, a balance of power existed at the Imperial Court between the bureaucracy and the Inner Palace, and a relationship which was mutually beneficial ensued.

 Yang's foster son and crown prince designate, Zhao Kai, loved and respected her as though she were his mother, leading her to support his claims and grant him political counsel.
 Furthermore, Emperor Ningzong grew to trust her enough to make her his secret chief advisor, a post in which she revised his petitions and suggested appointments and dismissals of officials in the Court.
-Her powers reached their height when she had the Imperial Seal, previously misused by Han Touzhou, returned to the palace, specifically to her care.
+Her powers reached their height when she had the Imperial Seal, previously misused by Han Touzhou, returned to the palace and specifically to her care.

-For fifteen years, there was little opposition, as Shi Miyuan controlled the Grand Chancellory.
-However, in 1220, the new crown prince, Zhao Hong, began to argue against her involvement in political affairs.
+For fifteen years she experienced little opposition, as Shi Miyuan controlled the Grand Chancellory.
+However in 1220 the new crown prince, Zhao Hong, began to argue against her involvement in political affairs.
 Shi, also threatened by Hong, then found a new candidate in Zhao Yuju, who would be proclaimed as Emperor Lizong on Ningzong's death.
-Yang was apparently reluctant to do this, although, if accounts are to be believed, Shi persuaded her, allegedly by threatening to massacre her adopted family.
+Yang was apparently reluctant to do this, although if accounts are to be believed Shi persuaded her, allegedly by threatening to massacre her adopted family.
 Zhao Hong was deposed and forced to accept the situation, after which he was exiled to the country.